edvinpontuslarsson/chat-gpt-console/README.md

 ## Usage

 1. Have Node.js installed on your machine
-2. Install this package with the following command
+2. Install this with the following command
 ```console
 npm i
 ```